yamilburgos/JS_Tweedr/README.md

 ## Suggested workflow
 - Start with the database.
 What will your table look like.
+- You will each need a local copy of the database.
+In the end there will be single database on heroku but in the meantime you will each need a local copy to use in development.
 - Create an API that uses your database.
 Test your routes with postman.
 - Create a react app that uses axios to consume your api and displays the information.